-Looking at the track records of great teams like the original Apple I team, the 1969 Miracle Mets, and NASA’s Space Task Group (the true fabric of that teamwork being more recently revealed thanks to Hidden Figures), it’s obvious they went above and beyond the average achievement level typical of a group working together.
+Looking at the track records of great teams like the original Apple I team, the 1969 Miracle Mets, and NASA’s Space Task Group, it’s obvious they went above and beyond the average achievement level typical of a group working together.
 But how did they get there?

 Borrow insights from this teamwork theory, and you might finally understand how your team can push past average and unlock a higher level of productivity together.

 Group Development Theory

 Dr. Bruce Tuckman, a psychology professor, first proposed his group development stages model in a 1965 study, reviewing over 50 existing works on team theory.
 From that body of work, he synthesized team development into four basic stages, even giving them handy rhyming names: Forming, Storming, Norming, and Performing.

 The goal of Bruce Tuckman’s Stages model was to help project leaders understand how their team members were building relationships together.
 As it turns out, people approach tasks differently depending on the quality of their relationships with their co-workers.

 Although forming, storming, norming, and performing takes teams on the journey to high performance, team development is not a linear process.
 As new elements are added or subtracted, the dynamic is altered.

 Depending on the personalities and experiences of its members, a team may be able to absorb new elements with less (or more) friction.
 Teams can move forward and backward in the group development cycle, and even remain stranded in a less developed stage (yikes!).
 Oh, and all of this affects productivity.

 Tuckman’s model is a framework for identifying behaviors on your team, but, as noted by MIT, it shouldn’t be used to “box” the team into a profile or “diagnosis.”